Pregnancy and MS Choices booklet

 Labour and delivery

 The UK consensus states that MS should not have any influence over the type of delivery you can opt for.
-MS should not limit birthing options and will very much depend on the individual on a case-by-case basis.
+Having MS should not limit your birthing options and will very much depend on the individual, so will be managed on a case-by-case basis.

-Your medical team should work with you to ensure you have choices and understand your options.
+Your medical team should work with you to ensure that you have choices and understand your options.

-If it is possible for your MS nurse and midwife to meet when it is time to discuss birth plans and birth choices, pain relief can be explored and what may or may not be suitable.
-Make sure it is all documented in your record as this will assist your medical team on the day.
+If it is possible for your MS nurse and midwife to meet when it is time to discuss birth plans and choices.
+This may include pain relief which can be explored and a suitable approach agreed.
+Make sure your agreed approach is documented in your record as this will assist your medical team on the day.
 It can also be helpful to meet with or at least speak to an anaesthetist.
 Do not be afraid to ask for a meeting if it gives you peace of mind and ensures your choices are supported by your medical team.

 If spasticity or mobility are an issue this will be taken into consideration when planning the most appropriate obstetric care.
-Medication such as benzodiazepines (diazepam) can be offered during labour if spasticity or spasms are becoming troublesome and impacting birthing positions.
+Medication such as benzodiazepines (diazepam for example) can be offered during labour if spasticity or spasms are becoming troublesome and impacting birthing positions.

 Water births can be an option if your birthing unit or hospital has them available.
 Bear in mind, that if you are normally troubled with heat intolerance, you may not want to stay in the water too long if you find the warmer water affects your fatigue levels or other symptoms.
 Using the pool intermittently may be an option and it should not be discounted as one of your choices.